darrenwatt/xml-to-discord-post/README.md

-news-alert-discord
+xml-to-discord-post
 ===

-Scrapes BBC News homepage searching for search terms, alerts in Discord or to Twitter.
+Scrapes XML feeds, e.g. BBC News searching for search terms, alerts in Discord or to Twitter.
 That's it.

 The following vars need to be defined in .env file
 ```